Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Abstract

 \section{Abstract}

 In Transformer architectures, tokens\textemdash discrete units derived from raw data\textemdash are formed by segmenting inputs into fixed-length chunks.
 Each token is then mapped to an embedding, enabling parallel attention computations while preserving the input's essential information.
 Due to the quadratic computational complexity of transformer self-attention mechanisms, token reduction has primarily been used as an efficiency strategy.
 This is especially true in single vision and language domains, where it helps balance computational costs, memory usage, and inference latency.
 Despite these advances, this paper argues that token reduction should transcend its traditional efficiency-oriented role in the era of large generative models.
 In this paper, we characterize this mechanism as a fundamental principle in generative modeling, critically influencing both model architecture and broader applications.
-We analyze how token reduction addresses critical challenges in current systems across vision, language, and multimodal, demonstrating its ability to: (i) facilitate deeper multimodal integration and alignment, (ii) mitigate "overthinking" and hallucinations, (iii) maintain coherence over long inputs, and (iv) enhance training stability, etc. We reframe token reduction as more than an efficiency measure.
-By doing so, we outline promising future directions, including algorithm design, reinforcement learning-guided token reduction, token optimization for in-context learning, agentic framework design, and broader ML and scientific domains. \footnote{We collected a list of token reduction papers at: \href{https://github.com/ZLKong/awesome-token-compression-reduction}{Awesome-Collection-Token-Reduction}.}
+We analyze how token reduction addresses critical challenges in current systems across vision, language, and multimodal, demonstrating its ability to: (i) facilitate deeper multimodal integration and alignment, (ii) mitigate overthinking and hallucinations, (iii) maintain coherence over long inputs, and (iv) enhance training stability, etc. We reframe token reduction as more than an efficiency measure.
+By doing so, we outline future directions for task-aware token reduction, spanning adaptive algorithms, reasoning-centric compression, reinforcement-guided reasoning control, long video understanding, dense prediction, agentic systems, and broader scientific AI domains. \footnote{We collected a list of token reduction papers at: \href{https://github.com/ZLKong/awesome-token-compression-reduction}{Awesome-Collection-Token-Reduction}.}